-At North Pointe, we openly acknowledges that our passion for excellence in athletics and the arts, along with our zeal in providing experiences where life-long relationships and memories can be created, is equal to our commitment to academic achievement.
+At North Pointe Prep, we openly acknowledge that our passion for excellence in athletics and the arts, along with our zeal in providing experiences where life-long relationships and memories can be created, is equal to our commitment to academic achievement.
 We believe students are only fully prepared for life after high school and college after they have been involved in a broad range of rich school experiences.

 Our culture anchored in the core belief that a motivated student, who wants to be here, will learn!
 Contact us to learn more.

 Leave Your Mark

 Character development is at the very core of the Prep’s culture.
 It’s woven throughout the curriculum, encouraged in athletics, arts and activities and demonstrated during Prep Cares event.
 Students are challenged to realize that every thought, every word and every action is leaving their MARK.

 - Make an Impact – Become a person who serves others.

 - Accept New Challenges – Become a person who takes risks.

 - Release Positivity – Become a person who encourages others.